OfficeDev/office-js-docs-pr/reference/manifest/commands/action.md

 ## xsi:type
 This attribute specifies the kind of action performed when the user selects the button.
-It can be one of the following
+It can be one of the following:
 - ExecuteFunction
 - ShowTaskpane